-7.5.
+7.3.
 Project partners

-The application should identify all members of the proposed group and include a declaration from each project partner.
-The information that will need to be provided in your application or the declaration includes:
+The application should identify all proposed CRC project partners and include a declaration from each project partner.
+Information to be provided in your application or the declaration includes:

-- details of the project partner - an overview of how the project partner will work with the other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - a statement the project is supported and the partner agrees to enter into a partners agreement. - details of a nominated management level contact officer.
+- details of the project partner - an overview of how the project partner will work with the other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group

+- the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - a statement the project is supported and the partner agrees to enter into a partners agreement - details of a nominated management level contact officer.

-If successful, partners in the relevant CRC are required to enter into a partners' agreement and have certain obligations.
+If successful, partners in your CRC are required to enter into a partners' agreement and have certain obligations.
 See part 10.3 and 10.4 of these guidelines.

-7.6.
+7.4.
 Timing of grant opportunity